ByteDev/ByteDev.Testing/README.md

                     .Build();
 ```

+---

 ### TestConnectionString

-Represents a method to help retrieve a test connection string for automated testing so connection string constants are not stored in code or config.
+Represents a test connection string that lives external to the test project in possibly either an environment variable or file.

 ```csharp
 // Get reference to assembly that is running the tests